Code-Institute-Submissions/bucketlist/README.md

 Read (view) all intentions. <br>
 This page shows all the posts made on the website, sorted by Username.<br>
 * In collapsible-header: intention_name and Edit button.
 The Edit button shows only if this intention was created by this user.
 When pressed, it will lead to the page edit_intention.html
 * In collapsible-body: intention_description, division_name, due_date, created_by and done button.
-The done button shows only if this intention was created by this user.
-When pressed, the intention will be deleted.
+The Done button shows only if this intention was created by this user.
+When pressed, the intention will be deleted from the database and from the Intentions Page.
+The user will stay on this page. <br>
 ![](static/img/all_intentions.JPG)

 __Add Intention__<br>